pokt-network/pocket-core/README.md

         (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dwl string
-    	specifies the filepath for developer_whitelist.json -gid string
+    	specifies the filepath for developer_whitelist.json -dispatch
+      	specifies if this node is operating as a dispatcher -gid string
     	set the selfNode.GID for pocket core mvp -hostedchains string